Expected Policy Gradients for Reinforcement Learning: Introduction

 Furthermore, both approaches have significant shortcomings.
 For SPG, variance in the gradient estimates means that many trajectories are usually needed for learning.
 Since gathering trajectories is typically expensive, there is a great need for more sample efficient methods.

 DPG's use of deterministic policies mitigates the problem of variance in the gradient but raises other difficulties.
 The theoretical support for DPG is limited since it assumes a critic that approximates $\nabla_a Q$ when in practice it approximates $Q$ instead.
-In addition, DPG learns \emph{off-policy}\footnote{We show in this article that, in certain settings, off-policy DPG is equivalent to EPG, our on-policy method.}, which is undesirable when we want learning to take the cost of exploration into account.
+In addition, DPG learns \emph{off-policy},\footnote{We show in this article that, in certain settings, off-policy DPG is equivalent to EPG, our on-policy method.} which means that, unless specifically designed otherwise, it explores in a way that is oblivious to the reward signal.
 More importantly, learning off-policy necessitates designing a suitable \emph{exploration policy}, which is difficult in practice.
 In fact, efficient exploration in DPG is an open problem and most applications simply use independent Gaussian noise or the Ornstein-Uhlenbeck heuristic \citep{uhlenbeck1930theory,lillicrap2015continuous}.

-This article, which extends our previous work \citep{epg-aaai}, proposes a new approach called \emph{expected policy gradients} (EPG) that unifies policy gradients in a way that yields both theoretical and practical insights.
+This article proposes a new approach called \emph{expected policy gradients} (EPG) that unifies policy gradients in a way that yields both theoretical and practical insights.
 Inspired by \emph{expected sarsa} \citep{sutton1998reinforcement,vanseijen:adprl09}, the main idea is to integrate across the action selected by the stochastic policy when estimating the gradient, instead of relying only on the action selected during the sampled trajectory.
+While the idea of summing over discrete actions and calculating analytic integrals has been proposed previously \citep{sutton2000comparing, bahdanau2016actor, kakade2002natural} and concurrently \citep{2017arXiv170900503A} in some specific settings, EPG is the first method to treat the technique in a unified way for both discrete and continuous action space on top of a single theoretical framework.
+The detailed differences between EPG and these approaches are given in Section \ref{me-sum-i}.